tokenika/tokenika.github.io/web/web.md

 <span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@lukestokes/could-eos-become-the-most-widely-distributed-ico-ever), by @lukestokes, August 2017</span>

-#### EOS vs. Tezos vs. Tauchain: The Dummies' Simplification Of Possibly The Biggest Blockchain Launches Of 2017...

-As the blockchain revolution gains momentum, so has this year brought countless ICOs with mega-hype and mind-blowing multi-million dollar crowdfunding campaigns.
-It's been a ride.
-And it's tough to keep up with *everything* coming out.
-Yet, there are a few projects that stand out amongst the many.

-<span style="color:silver;">Source: [steemit.com](https://steemit.com/eos/@rok-sivante/eos-vs-tezos-vs-tauchain-the-dummies-simplification-of-possibly-the-biggest-blockchain-launches-of-2017), by @rok-sivante, August 2017</span>

 #### A Smart Contract Platform Without Transaction Costs or the Need For 'gas' Will Finally Offer Proper Incentive To DApp Developers.

 When developers must continually make micro-payments to continue to run and employ their DApps or contracts, price increases make it much less practical to continue to run and develop applications.